frzb/coinboot/README.md

 #### Plugins

-You Coinboot plugins should be placed into  the directory `./plugins`
+Coinboot plugins should be placed into  the directory `./plugins`

 You can create your own plugins (see below) or pick some at: https://coinboot.io/plugins